Security-Onion-Solutions/securityonion-docs/community-support.rst

 - Does so-status show all services running?

-- Do you get any failures when you run ``salt-call state.highstate``?
+- Do you get any failures when you run ``salt-call state.highstate`` from the node?

 - Explain your issue.
 For example: ``Installation fails when I select this series of options...``